bigphu/IRMS-FE/README.md

 ## Notes

 This repository is a frontend implementation for a restaurant management system.
-Backend endpoints and live data support are expected to be provided by a connected service.
+Backend endpoints and live data support are provided by another [repository](https://github.com/Hayzen2/IRMS-BE).